 A wave of data privacy laws are sweeping the globe and putting the pressure on businesses everywhere to comply – or face the consequences.
 The California Consumer Privacy Act (CCPA) takes place January 2020.
-Canada' s of all user rights laws is the General Data Protection Regulation (GDPR) which established the new world order on May 25th, 2018.
+Canada's Personal Information Protection and Electronic Documents Act (PIPEDA) has been in effect since 2000.
+But the mother of all user rights laws is the General Data Protection Regulation (GDPR) which established the new world order on May 25th, 2018.

 Although the regulation is based in the European Union (EU), any company that collects, sells, or buys the data of EU citizens is subject to comply with the stringent guidelines of the GDPR.